 - Epoxy the top of one 12 cc, 35 cc, and 60 cc syringe each to a separate metal plate, as shown in Figure 5, to create half of the model lift.
-The syringes that you epoxy to the metal plates are the slave syringes (or slave hydraulic cylinders).
+The syringes that you epoxy to the metal plates are the secondary syringes (or secondary hydraulic cylinders).

 - Following the safety recommendations and directions on the epoxy package, mix up enough epoxy to make one lift at a time.
 Use a paper plate and a disposable spoon to mix the epoxy.
 You may want to have an adult help you with this.

 - Place a small dollop of epoxy in the middle of one of the metal plates.

 - Epoxy the top of one of the 12-cc syringe pistons to the metal plate.
 Follow the directions on the epoxy package, and allow the epoxy to cure for the recommended amount of time.
 Throw away the paper plate and spoon.